x-pt/template/template/cxx/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ### Set up

-This is no different from other Rust projects.
+This is no different from other C++ projects.

 ```shell
 git clone https://github.com/{{cookiecutter.__gh_slug}}